 Is it the technology team’s job to gather information from the organization at large, or is it the executive team’s job to relay understanding of the strategy?

 LEO: It must be a combination.
 The technology leadership must be clear on the objectives of the overall organization and apply those understandings to the tactical implementations of a system.
-This information needs to propagate across all of the technical requirements.
-Additionally, all stakeholders must understand how various decisions will contribute to the overall company strategy.
+This information needs to propagate across all the technical requirements.
+All stakeholders must understand how various decisions will contribute to the overall company strategy.
 For example, if a successful outcome of the business system implementation will improve SEO, the product team must help the technical team understand how that success will contribute to the overall strategy.

-LEO: Technology is increasingly commoditized, so the selection of specific technology tools, systems, framework, and architecture has become a much easier part of the equation.
+LEO: Technology is increasingly commoditized, so the selection of specific technology tools, systems, frameworks, and architecture has become a much easier part of the equation.
 However, data protection, security, and regulatory compliance are challenging concerns, especially for global businesses.
-We now frequently contend with these complex privacy and data security concerns that are different from country to country and, in the US, even from state to state.
+We now frequently contend with these complex privacy and data security concerns different from country to country and, in the US, even from state to state.
 Unfortunately, often these requirements are overlooked in projects’ initial phases.

 One example is GDPR requirements.
 As the project advances, you might learn that you don’t have the correct processes and maybe not even the right technologies.
 To complete the project within the designated window, a significant scope creep might occur, requiring additional resources.
 So this traditional system implementation and system selection process must evolve, and different parties need to be at the table.
 Again, rather than core frameworks being the challenge, security and compliance might be the most challenging problems to solve, and you need to have the right people involved—InfoSec and CISCOs, for example.

 Have you been in situations where you were considering building versus buying a technology application?